Frequently Asked Questions

 The MA program is 12 months in duration.
 The fall and spring terms are dedicated to coursework; the summer term is dedicated to completion of either a major research paper or an internship.

 For the PhD program, CSI does everything possible to facilitate completion of the program within 4-5 years.
 Six years is the maximum length permitted, after which students must apply for a formal extension in order to remain in the program.
+Good academic standing, including satisfactory progress on the dissertation, will be considered as part the decision.
 The maximum number of extensions permitted is four.

 No, both the MA and PhD programs are dedicated to the critical study of cinema rather than training in filmmaking as a practice.